 This can vary from speaker to speaker and topic to topic, but something of the order of 10 minutes for a 90-minute session.
-You can take questions as they arise, leave them until the end (or, for long sessions, just before the next break), or a mix of both, but be sure to let the audience know at the beginning if you are happy to take questions as they come or whether you prefer to leave them until the end.
+You can take questions as they arise (which we recommend), leave them until the end (or, for long sessions, just before the next break), or a mix of both, but be sure to let the audience know at the beginning if you are happy to take questions as they come or whether you prefer to leave them until the end.

 If you are involving the audience by asking them questions, you should expect questions in return during the session.
 In taking questions during the session, try to be brief and to not get sidetracked.
 If a question deserves a longer answer than the flow of the material allows, or is a little off topic, say so and suggest coming back to it either at the end or offline.

 It depends on the amount of detail on each slide, the amount of time allowed for questions, any time budgeted for demos, and, of course, the typical slide velocity of the presenter.
-If you are unsure, it is worth rehearsing all or part of your presentation to get a sense of the timing.
-Different presenters have different average slide velocities: some presenters use only a few slides, and move to a new slide once every five minutes or so; others move through their slides at a rapid rate, up to once every minute or so.
+It is worth rehearsing all or part of your presentation to get a sense of the timing.
+Different presenters have different average slide velocities: some presenters use only a few slides, and move to a new slide once every few minutes or so; others move through their slides at a much more rapid rate.
 Work out where you are on this scale and determine a slide limit based on the duration of your session divided by your typical slide velocity.

 At the minimum, provide a PDF file of your slides.

-At a minimum, please plan to arrive the day before your session, and allow plenty of leeway for travel delays.
+At a minimum, please plan to arrive the day before your session, and allow plenty of leeway for travel delays (and possible jet lag).
 Of course we hope you will come for the entire conference, and leave some time to enjoy the spectacular setting.